SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/4. Economic-Impact/De industrialisation.md

 ```

-### 1.2.1 Criticism of No Deindustrialisation theory :
+### 1.2.1 Criticism of No Deindustrialisation Theory :

 > - damage had already been done before the census
 > - completely dismissed the workforce of women as being erroneous which is not true as women are significant contributors to Indian agriculture
 > - Certain imperialist openly admitted the need and desire for de-industrialisation of India viz John Maynard Keynes who wanted India to become prosperous by supplying agricultural good to the industrialised west

 [^1]: From Sekhar Bandyopadhyay